VBiga/her6noise/README.md

 done by dividing Venus::Her6 fluorescence by mKeima-H2B nuclear fluorescence for each track (corresponding to a single cell) at each available timepoint.
 Another main modification is the use of a prior for the oscillatory lengthscale.
-This improves log-likelihood and aides in the selection of the correct model (periodic or aperiodic) as described in the Methods @ Soto & Biga 2020.
-Further other modifications were made to account for particular requirements of the data such as the use of pairwise CTRL and mBSM (mutant) datasets.
+This improves log-likelihood and aides in the selection of the correct model (periodic or aperiodic) as described in the Methods @ Soto & Biga et al. Further other modifications were made to account for particular requirements of the data such as the use of pairwise CTRL and mBSM (mutant) datasets.

-Before running the code please download the customised GPML toolbox version shared at https://github.com/ManchesterBioinference/GPosc/tree/master/General-tool/GPML.zip and make sure that an unarchived copy of this is located in the same directory as the periodicity routines.
-Full use of GPML requires running the startup.m routine which has been included in the custom code for convenience.
-Following this simply run main_periodicity.m.
+To run the routines download the content of the folder named Periodicity and unarchive them.
+You will also need to download the customised GPML toolbox version shared at https://github.com/ManchesterBioinference/GPosc/tree/master/General-tool/GPML.zip and make sure that an unarchived copy of GPML (as a folder) is located in the same directory as the periodicity routines.
+Full use of GPML requires running the startup.m routine which hasbeen included in the custom code for convenience.
+All that is left is to run main_periodicity.m.

 No issues were observed when using different MATLAB versions and the code has been tested on R2019a.